federicotdn/wikiquote/README.md

 # 'Nem a juventude sabe o que pode, nem a velhice pode o que sabe.'
 ```

-Specifying an invalid language will result in an `UnsupportedLanguageException`.
+Specifying an invalid language will result in an `UnsupportedLanguageException` exception.

 ## Tips
 Use `random.choice()` to select a random quote from an article: